Social Icons

 • Mark Moses (Desperate Housewives)

-The movie is good and captivating, with scenes so well depicted that I’m glad I never had to witness such things firsthand.
-But it has a way of gluing you to your seat until the end.
+The movie is good, with scenes so well depicted that I’m glad I never had to witness such things firsthand.
+It has a way of gluing you to your seat until the end, but the pacing of the movie can feel uneven, especially with some slower scenes that break the tension.

 Platoon is a 1986 American war film written and directed by Oliver Stone, who was also a war veteran.
 The story is based on his experiences as a U.S. infantryman in Vietnam.
 He says the movie’s aim is to counter the vision of the war portrayed in John Wayne’s The Green Berets.
 Platoon is the first film in Oliver Stone’s Vietnam War trilogy, followed by Born on the Fourth of July (1989) and Heaven & Earth (1993).

 The movie is narrated by Chris Taylor (Charlie Sheen), who drops out of college and volunteers for combat duty in Vietnam.
 There, he serves under the lazy and less influential Platoon Commander Lt.
-Wolfe and the experienced, more dominant Staff Sergeant Barnes (Tom Berenger), who has been shot seven times and bears scars all over his face.
+Wolfe, the experienced, more dominant Staff Sergeant Barnes (Tom Berenger), who has been shot seven times and bears scars all over his face and another experienced laid back Sergeant Elias.

 Taylor struggles to fit in as the platoon is divided into two sides: some are on Staff Sergeant Barnes’ side, while others side with Sergeant Elias (Willem Dafoe).
 The two groups are constantly at each other’s throats.
-Taylor eventually gets used to the men and finds himself siding with Sergeant Elias.
+Taylor connects with Elias and his group of marijuana smokers, keeping his distance from Barnes and his more hardened followers.
+The rivalry between Staff Sergeant Barnes and Sergeant Elias drags on at times in this movie, making it feel repetitive.

 The movie cleaned up at the box office, turning its $6 million budget into over $138 million.
 It won the Academy Award for Best Picture in 1986, along with Best Director for Oliver Stone, Best Sound Mixing, and Best Film Editing.